 Foreign Food Night – Assign each girl a different country to bring a recipe from.
 You can also find a variety of recipes and have each girl choose one.

-Make family home evening kits – You can have the girls make these for their families or as a service project for younger families in the ward).
+Make family home evening kits – You can have the youth make these for their families or as a service project for younger families in the ward).
 Lots of fun ideas online.
-You could also get some of the “Come Follow Me” kits available from various places online and have the girls compile these.
+You could also get some of the “Come Follow Me” kits available from various places online and have the youth compile these.
 Etsy has some great lesson kits.

 Christmas Shopping Babysitting – We did this several times when I was in Young Women.
 For 1-2 hours, people can bring their kids by the church to be babysat while parents go out to do Christmas shopping

 Service Scavenger Hunt – There are different acts of service set up in the ward boundaries for the youth to complete.
 They get a clue at each place when they are done for where to go next.
 This is a good activity for a larger group.
 It helps people out and brings out the competitive nature of the youth.
 The acts of service shouldn’t take very long (something like sweeping the porch, taking out the trash, etc. should be encouraged to families participating).

 Visit a retirement center – Most retirement centers welcome youth groups.
 Look for some in the area to find out how to set up a time for the youth to come.